LSTP-stat/StatResourcesHub/README.md

 - **Causal Inference: What If**: Authored by Miguel Hernan and James Robins, this book is a comprehensive resource for understanding modern approaches to causal inference.
 It offers in-depth discussions and practical examples, making it a valuable asset for both students and researchers.
 [Read here](https://www.hsph.harvard.edu/miguel-hernan/wp-content/uploads/sites/1268/2024/01/hernanrobins_WhatIf_2jan24.pdf).

+- **Statistics and Causal Inference**: Authored by Kosuke Imai, this document offers an in-depth exploration of statistical methodologies in causal inference.
+It covers a range of topics including randomized experiments, regression and matching, and the concept of causal effects, providing valuable insights for researchers and students in statistics or related fields.
+[Read here](https://imai.fas.harvard.edu/talk/files/EITM12.pdf).

 ### Statistical Programming